storageos/tutorials/install-storageos/050-persistent-volume.md

 `kubectl exec -ti cli -n kube-system -- storageos get volumes`{{execute}}

 Because we set the replication to 1 for the `prod` StorageClass, we can see in the output that the volume has `1/1` replicas.
-This means that the replica is healthy and ready.
+This means that the volume has 1 master (left value) and 1 replica (right value) and that are both healthy and ready.

 Lets create a Pod that uses the Volume.